 Backup QB Matt Fink leads USC past No. 10 Utah, 30-23

+A few weeks later, Fink found himself passing for 351 yards, leading a victory over No. 10 Utah at the roaring Coliseum, and sitting between Reggie Bush and Matt Leinart for a postgame interview on national television.

+Fink didn't give up on his USC dream, and the Trojans are grateful they had such a talented backup to their backup.

-LOS ANGELES (AP) -- Michael Pittman Jr. caught 10 passes for a career-high 232 yards and a touchdown from backup quarterback Matt Fink, who passed for 351 yards in Southern California's 30-23 victory over No. 10 Utah on Friday night.
+Michael Pittman Jr. caught 10 passes for a career-high 232 yards and a touchdown from Fink in USC's 30-23 victory over the Utes on Friday night.

-Fink, a junior who nearly transferred last spring, went 21 of 30 with three touchdown passes for USC (3-1, 2-0 Pac-12) after taking over when freshman Kedon Slovis left with an undisclosed injury on the second play of the game.
+Fink went 21 of 30 with three touchdown passes for USC (3-1, 2-0 Pac-12) after taking over when freshman Kedon Slovis left with a possible concussion on the second play of the game.
 Fink mostly looked sharp as the third quarterback to play important snaps in four games for the Trojans, who lost starter J.T.
 Daniels to a season-ending knee injury in their opener.

+"I don't think this moment was too big for me," Fink said.
+"I've been in the era of Sam Darnold, and I've seen things that are much crazier.
+Getting in today and showing what I can do is what I really wanted to do by staying here."

+After barely playing the past two seasons, Fink nearly went to Illinois as a graduate transfer last spring.
+The Los Angeles-area native instead decided to stay home and wait for a chance, however remote.

 Devontae Henry-Cole rushed for an early touchdown and Cole Fotheringham caught a TD pass for the Utes (3-1, 0-1), who struggled after star running back Zack Moss left in the first half with an apparent shoulder injury.
 Utah still has never won at the 96-year-old Coliseum.

-Tyler Huntley passed for 210 yards and ran for 60 more, but Utah committed 16 penalties for 120 yards and struggled to get key defensive stops against a green Trojans quarterback.
+Tyler Huntley passed for 210 yards and ran for 60 more, but the Utes committed 16 penalties for 120 yards and struggled to get key defensive stops against a green Trojans quarterback and his stellar receivers.

+"Mostly we had no answer for their receiving corps," Utah coach Kyle Whittingham said.
+"Michael Pittman did a number on us.
+We just didn't do a good enough job on him.
+We've got to rethink some things coaching-wise."

 With Bush and Urban Meyer watching at the Coliseum as part of Fox Sports' broadcast crew, USC's roller coaster season went on the upswing again after last week's embarrassing overtime loss at BYU.

-Moss had 371 yards rushing in his first three career games against USC, but he was hurt early on.
-After Henry-Cole made a 17-yard TD run on their sharp opening drive, but the Utes then fell into a familiar pattern of steady drives ending in mistakes, including a blocked field goal, a fumble near the USC goal line 16 seconds before halftime, and nine penalties for 75 yards.

-Utah trailed 14-10 at halftime despite racking up 284 yards and controlling the ball for more than 20 minutes.
+Fink jumped into USC's Air Raid offense and completed eight of his first nine throws during two game-opening touchdown drives in which he relied heavily on his receivers' playmaking abilities.

-Pittman scored on a brilliant 77-yard catch early in the third quarter, snatching a long pass away from defenders and fending them off on a long run to the end zone.
-But Fink threw his first career interception a few minutes later, and Huntley hit Fotheringham for a short TD.
+Pittman then scored on a brilliant 77-yard catch early in the third quarter, snatching a long pass away from defenders and fending them off on his run.

-The Utes got to the USC 1 moments later before Isaiah Pola-Mao's third-down sack forced Utah to kick a field goal.
-USC freshman sensation Drake Jackson then got hold of Huntley in the end zone and forced intentional grounding for a safety with 8:51 to play.
+USC's defense came up big in the second half.
+Isaiah Pola-Mao's third-down sack from the USC 1 forced Utah to kick a field goal, and Trojans freshman sensation Drake Jackson then got hold of Huntley in the end zone and forced intentional grounding for a safety with 8:51 to play.

 REGGIE RETURNS

-Fans around the Fox Sports broadcast stage let loose several chants of ''Reggie!
-Reggie!'' for Bush.
+Fans around the Fox Sports broadcast stage let loose several chants of "Reggie!
+Reggie!" for Bush.
 The retired tailback is still formally disassociated from USC under terms of the NCAA ruling against the school in 2010, but he remains wildly popular among USC fans and current players whose first Trojans memories include Bush's feats.
+Meyer is on top of many USC fans' lists of coaches to replace Helton, but the embattled incumbent is off to a fairly strong start.

 THE TAKEAWAY